One of the best things, and worst things, about Hashimoto’s, is that your diet has a powerful impact on how you are feeling.

 Consume it at your own risk, but I can tell you from treating many patients with Hashimoto’s and hearing their stories, that getting off of coffee can be a huge benefit to your thyroid and overall health.

-You can and should think of alcohol as poison to your thyroid gland.
+You can and should think of alcohol as a poison to your thyroid gland.

 Alcohol not only has the ability to poison or damage cells in your body, but it also has a direct negative effect on your pituitary gland and thyroid function.